cloudmesh-community/book/chapters/cloud/arch.md

-Mainframe computing is using the larger and more reliable computers, like IBM System z9, to run the critical applications, bulk data processing, enterprise resource planning and business transaction procesings.
+Mainframe computing is using the larger and more reliable computers, like IBM System z9, to run the critical applications, bulk data processing, enterprise resource planning and business transaction processing.

 > According to
 > [Wikipedia](https://en.wikipedia.org/wiki/Mainframe_comp), the term